nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 Looking at overall weight, the rocket stove (586g) is actually lighter than the Kovea stove plus windshield and nominal 300g gas can.
-And it runs on sustainable free fuel you find laying on the ground in every bush campsite, and gives off a cheery campfire light.
+And it runs on sustainable free fuel you find laying on the ground in every bush campsite, you can burn off your paper trash in it, and it gives off a cheery campfire light.

 Of course, there are places and conditions where a gas stove is safe/permitted and a rocket stove isn't, or where dry kindling is hard to find.
 Plus the rocket